Attack on German Flatts (1757): Attack

 On November 12, 1757, at around 3 am, Belestre's force launched an attack on German Flatts from the hills north of the village.
 The five blockhouses quickly surrendered before the superior force.
 Forty people were killed or drowned, all the buildings were destroyed, and more than 150 of the inhabitants, men, women and children, including the mayor, the surgeon, and some militia officers were captured and taken back to Montreal.
 Some of the inhabitants fled across the Mohawk to Fort Herkimer for safety.
 The fort's commander sent out a detachment of fifty men, but they retreated after a brief exchange of gunfire with Belestre's force.
 The next day Belestre departed, his canoes loaded with prisoners and plunder; he returned to Montreal on November 20.

 Aftermath

-News reached Schenectady the day after the attack.
+News reached Schenectady, 60 miles to the east along the Mohawk river, the day after the attack.
 General George Howe immediately came up the river with the 42nd Regiment, but found nothing more than the smoking ruins of the settlement.

 Most of the prisoners were later exchanged for those held by the British.
 Gradually the German residents returned and rebuilt the settlement.
 During the American Revolutionary War, German Flatts was attacked in 1778, with considerable loss of life and crops.
 Fighting on the frontier in the valley was fierce during those years.